 Flanked by two of the state’s most well-known colleges, Brown University and the Rhode Island School of Design, Wickenden Street is a popular hangout space for students.
 As such, the area is teeming with trendy establishments, from independent shops to offbeat art galleries to original restaurants.

-Get: Have money to burn?
+SHOP: Have money to burn?
 Stop by Nostalgia for vintage wares and collectibles (or maybe even a tarot card reading) and hit up Nava for contemporary clothing and home decor.
 Stop by Three Wheel Studio for hand-painted ceramics and Benefit Street Antiques is where you can find curated antiques and vintage furniture, jewelry, chandeliers and more.
 For more ways to shop like a local, check out ShopLocalRhodeIsland.com.

-Do: Nearby attractions to check out include Benefit Street's Mile of History, Daytime Tours & Sunset Cruises and Peaceable Kingdom.
+DO: Nearby attractions to check out include Benefit Street's Mile of History, Daytime Tours & Sunset Cruises (reopens in May 2021) and Peaceable Kingdom.
 You can also head to India Point Park or hop on the Providence to Newport Ferry (seasonal) at the nearby ferry landing.